 - Be in the Know.
 Subscribe to the Sustainability at NC State e-newsletter.

 - Share Your Sustainability Story.
-Personal sustainability stories are shared with the workplace and published on the office website, newsletter or social media accounts.
+Personal sustainability stories are shared with colleagues in the workplace and published on the office website, newsletter or social media accounts.

 - Challenge Yourselves.
 Your workplace has incentivized organization and participation in workplace sustainability competitions to encourage employees and staff to decrease use of paper, plastic, gasoline, water, energy, etc.